Content Manager

 These hints make efficent use of concepts and workflows.

-When collaborating on a team of game makers, a safe process will limit potential content conflicts.
+When collaborating on a team of game makers, here are some suggestions for a safe process to try to lower potential content conflicts.

 Storage Location of Content Types